liuhao1234/vue3-project/README.md

-# vue301
+# vue3

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite. (vue3 + pinia + vue-router)

 ## Recommended IDE Setup